awsdocs/aws-lambda-developer-guide/doc_source/runtimes-walkthrough.md

-# Tutorial – Publishing a Custom Runtime<a name="runtimes-walkthrough"></a>
+# Tutorial – Publishing a custom runtime<a name="runtimes-walkthrough"></a>

 In this tutorial, you create a Lambda function with a custom runtime\.
 You start by including the runtime in the function's deployment package\.
 Then you migrate it to a layer that you manage independently from the function\.
 Finally, you share the runtime layer with the world by updating its resource\-based permissions policy\.

 ## Prerequisites<a name="runtimes-walkthrough-prereqs"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting Started with AWS Lambda](getting-started.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Getting started with AWS Lambda](getting-started.md) to create your first Lambda function\.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
 Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate: